afterpay/sdk-ios/README.md

 ## Presenting Web Checkout

-The Web Login is a UIViewController that can be presented in the context of your choosing.
+The Web Login is a `UIViewController` that can be presented modally over the view controller of your choosing.

 ### UIKit